 Where specifying rooflights designers should consider the following options:

-NARM Guidance note 2006/1 – 'Test for Non-Fragility of Roofing Assemblies (ACR[M]001:2000) Application to GRP Profiled Rooflight Sheeting' can be downloaded from the Downloads page.
+NARM NTD03 Application of ACR[M]001 ‘Test For Non-Fragility of Large Element Roofing Assemblies’ to GRP Profiled Rooflight Sheeting can be downloaded here.